Skip to main content

 Draft vs. Published

 Every save creates a version record.
 Drafts (published=false) represent work in progress.
-Publishing locks the version — it cannot be modified, only superseded by publishing a newer draft.
+Publishing locks the version.
+It cannot be modified, only superseded by publishing a newer draft.
 All versions are retained for audit and rollback.

 Environment Isolation

-The recommended approach for strict separation is deploying separate orchestrator instances for Development, Staging, and Production.
+The recommended approach for strict separation is deploying separate hub instances for Development, Staging, and Production.
 Each instance has its own database, runners, and license.
 Workflows are promoted between environments by exporting the graph definition and importing it into the next environment.

 Rollback Strategy